A supercritical elliptic equation in the annulus: Introduction

 \begin{theorem} Let $N\geq3$, $p>2$, and suppose that the function $a$ satisfies (\ref{a_assumptions}).
 Then we have $c_I >0$, and $c_I$ is attained in ${\mathcal N}_{\mathcal{K}}$.
 Moreover, every minimizer $u \in \mathcal N_\mathcal{K}$ of $I\big|_{\mathcal N_\mathcal{K}}$ is a nontrivial solution of \eqref{P} belonging to $\mathcal{K}$. \end{theorem} Hereafter we will call every minimizer $u \in \mathcal N_\mathcal{K}$ of $I\big|_{\mathcal N_\mathcal{K}}$ a {\em $\mathcal{K}$-ground state solution of (\ref{P})}.

-In the case where $a$ is a non-radial function, every solution of (\ref{P}) is nonradial, and Theorem~\ref{thm:main_existence} yields a new existence result for such solutions in the case of critical or supercritical exponents $p>2$.
+In the case where $a$ is a nonradial function, every solution of (\ref{P}) is nonradial, and Theorem~\ref{thm:main_existence} yields a new existence result for such solutions in the case of critical or supercritical exponents $p>2$.

 Let us say a few words about the proof of Theorem \ref{thm:main_existence}.
-The underlying method is inspired by the papers \cite{BNW,ST} on the Neumann problem for (\ref{eq:supercritical-general}) in the ball (see also \cite{ABF-ESAIM,ABF-PRE,CN,CM}), but the present framework requires major modifications of the approach.
-As shown in \cite{BNW,ST}, assuming that the weight function $a$ is radial and radially increasing allows to overcome the lack of a global variational structure and of compactness by restricting variational arguments to the cone of positive radial and radially increasing functions.
-In a similar spirit, we will exploit here the fact that $a \in \widehat{\mathcal{K}}$ to gain some compactness within the cone $\mathcal K$ and then prove, by the use of a combination of topological and variational techniques, the existence of a solution $u$ to \eqref{P} in $\mathcal K$.
+The starting point of our method is inspired by the papers \cite{BNW,ST}, that concern radial solutions to the Neumann problem for equation (\ref{eq:supercritical-general}) in a ball (see also \cite{ABF-ESAIM,ABF-PRE,CN,CM}).
+As shown in \cite{BNW,ST}, in the case of Neumann boundary conditions, restricting the attention to radial and radially increasing functions provides a priori bounds that are sufficient to overcome the lack of a global variational structure and the lack of compactness.
+As a consequence, in the cited papers, one can prove the existence of solutions by restricting variational arguments to the cone of positive radial and radially increasing functions.
+In a similar spirit, we will exploit here the fact that the functions in the cone $\mathcal K$ enjoy some a priori bounds.
+We stress that the present nonradial framework requires major modifications of the approach: not only the a priori bounds are more difficult to obtain, but also, being weaker, we are not allowed to proceed by restricting variational arguments to the cone.
+At this point, what we consider the most interesting part of the paper comes into play: we combine the mountain pass theorem restricted to the cone with a non-variational approach inspired from \cite{B2001}.

-To explain the argument in more detail, we first notice that the minimum value $c_I$ can be reinterpreted as a minimax value of mountain pass-type, cf. Lemma \ref{le:cI=dI}.
+Let us explain our argument in more detail.
+We first notice that the minimum value $c_I$ can be reinterpreted as a minimax value of mountain pass-type, cf. Lemma \ref{le:cI=dI}.
 Hence, we develop a mountain pass-type argument for the functional $I$ in the cone $\mathcal{K}$, by replacing the usual gradient flow with

 where $T: C^1_0(A) \to C^1_0(A)$ is the operator defined by

 Notice that, with this approach, solutions will be provided as fixed points of the operator $T$.
 A major difficulty lies in the fact that the functional $I$ is of class $C^2$ in the space $C^1_0(A)$, whereas the compactness properties are available with respect to the $H^1(A)$-norm (see the Palais-Smale type condition proved in Lemma \ref{lemma:PS}).
 In order to overcome this obstacle, we adopt a dynamical system point of view, partially inspired from \cite{B2001}.
 More precisely, via the descent flow, we manage to construct a sequence belonging to the boundary of a certain domain of attraction, that converges to a fixed point of $T$, that is a solution of the problem.